 Nope.
 I’m not kidding.
 I think my brain exploded a little when I realized how simple this is.
 But I’ll go through it a bit more.

-I use roasted almonds, but I’m betting you could do this with any kind.
+I use roasted almonds, because I like the flavor.
+However you can also use raw almonds and the resulting almond milk will have a creamier texture.
 Put them in a bowl for 12 hours covered in water.
-It makes them easier to blend and I read it releases some of it’s goodness too.
+It makes them easier to blend and helps release some of the almond’s healthy goodness too.

 How much?
 Depends on how thick you want the final product.
-The balance I’ve come to like is one cup of almonds mixed with 3 cups of water.
-(I always use up the water they were soaking in, but I’ve accidentally thrown that away and never really noticed a difference)
+The balance I’ve come to like is one cup of almonds mixed with 3 cups of room temperature water.
+(I always use up the water they were soaking in, but I’ve accidentally thrown that away and never really noticed a difference.)

-For one cup of almonds and 3 cups of water, I find that 2 TBS of honey gives a mild sweetness that I enjoy.
+For one cup of almonds and 3 cups of water, I find that 2 TBS of maple syrup gives a mild sweetness that I enjoy.
 But play as you will!

-Stick it all in a high powered blender.
+Stick it all in a high powered blender, like a Ninja.
 Let it run for a while.
 Maybe 5-6 minutes total.
 I do this in stages.
 2 minutes.
 Wait a minute.
 Two minutes, wait a minute.
 Two more minutes.
 This way my blender doesn’t overheat.
-I have a Ninja, but I’ve seen people do it in any blender, especially with the almonds pre-soaked.

 You DO need cheesecloth here.
 A regular strainer will not work, too many little bits will get by and it will be grainy.
-You can get cheesecloth in the baking isle in any store.
+You can get cheesecloth in the baking aisle in any store.
 I bought one large sheet and have used it for five different batches.
-(I cut it in pieces, I didn’t use the same piece multiple times) Squeeze it out, every last precious, delicious drop of homemade almond milk.
+(I cut it in pieces, I didn’t use the same piece multiple times.)
+Pour blended almond mixture through the cheese cloth slowly allowing it to drain.
+Then squeeze out, every last precious, delicious drop of homemade almond milk.
 This is the most time consuming part and takes all of about two whole minutes.

 Yup.
 No joke.
 That’s it.
 It’s sort of like magic.

 There is all kinds of stuff you can do with the leftover almond meal.
-Add it to smoothies, make these almond pulp macaroons, and be sure to check out my next post: Can you make almond butter from almond pulp?
-Seriously, I’m still testing things out.
-Right now, I really don’t know the answer yet.
+Add it to smoothies, make these almond pulp macaroons.

-This is a new STANDARD in my kitchen now.
+This homemade almond juice is a new STANDARD in my kitchen now.
 I struggle with dairy.
 It doesn’t sit well with me.
 I am not a fan of soy products personally, and even Lactaid (the lactose-free milk) bothers me.
-Almond milk from the store is yummy, but it’s PRICEY and I always end up throwing away the bottom third.
+Almond milk from the store is ok, but it’s PRICEY and it does not taste nearly as yummy!

-Plus, this stuff tastes better.
+Plus, this stuff is better.
 Fresher.
 Cleaner.
-I can’t even describe.
-All I can say is take the 10 minutes, and try out this Homemade Almond Milk Recipe!
+I can’t even describe it.
+All I can say is, take the 10 minutes, and try it making it yourself!

 Store for up to one week in fridge.
-Stir before each use.
+Stir or shake before each use.